 Estate jewelry sells well, she said.
 "You can find the bargains of the century here - maybe half the price of what you'd pay in Carmel."

 The most expensive piece ever sold there was a painted canvas circus freak show tent display, McCord said.
-"It was huge, and the dealer was asking $13,000.
-It sold, and close to the asking price."

 "People are always looking for unusual items.
 I recently sold a Prohibition-era bartender's guide - really rare, made for the speakeasies."